googleapis/google-cloud-python/packages/google-cloud-trace/README.rst

 Next Steps
 ~~~~~~~~~~

--  Read the `Client Library Documentation`_ for Stackdriver Trace API
+-  Read the `Client Library Documentation`_ for Cloud Trace API
    to see other available methods on the client.
 -  Read the `Product documentation`_ to learn more about the product and see
    How-to Guides.